vasu31dev/playwright-ts/README.md

 - `tsconfig.json`: This file specifies the root files and the compiler options required to compile the project.

-- `playwright-report`: This directory will get auto-generated with the configured [Playwright reporters](https://playwright.dev/docs/test-reporters) on the intial execution of the tests.
+- `playwright-report`: This directory will get auto-generated with the configured [Playwright reporters](https://playwright.dev/docs/test-reporters) on the intial execution of the tests and the report file will be updated everytime as the test executes.
+More information on how to view the reports can be found [here](#viewing-reports)

 ## Framework Setup